Types of Spacetime Singularities

 * Conformal singularities: They are transformed into a regular spacelike hypersurface by a conformal transformation.

-* Quasiregular: The mildest true classical type of singularity; Can include disclinations and dislocations.
+* Quasiregular: The mildest true classical type of singularity; They can include disclinations and dislocations.

 * Generalized hyperbolicity: Analogous to global hyperbolicity, but based on behavior of test fields.